Battle of Iwo Jima: Strategic importance

-Japanese fighter aircraft based on Iwo Jima occasionally attacked U.S. Army Air Force bombers, which were vulnerable en route to Japan because they were heavily laden with bombs and fuel.
+The Japanese garrison on Iwo Jima possessed radar and was thus able to notify air defenses on the home islands of incoming B-29 Superfortresses flying from the Marianas.
+However, the capture of Iwo Jima did not affect the Japanese early-warning radar system, which continued to receive information on incoming B-29s from the island of Rota (which was never invaded).
+Japanese fighter aircraft based on Iwo Jima occasionally intercepted U.S. Army Air Force bombers, which were vulnerable en route to Japan because they were heavily laden with bombs and fuel.
 However, the impact of Iwo Jima-based Japanese interceptors on the American bombing effort was marginal; in the three months before the invasion, only 11 B-29s had been lost to Japanese aircraft flying out of the Bonin Islands.
 The Superfortresses largely found it unnecessary to make any major detour around the island.
-Capturing the island neutralized Japanese air attacks on the Marianas, but these attacks were too small to ever seriously threaten American military assets based on Saipan and Tinian.
+Furthermore, capturing Iwo Jima neutralized the few Japanese air attacks on the Marianas, but these attacks were too small to ever seriously threaten American military assets based on Saipan and Tinian.